 - Once softened, stir in water a tablespoon at a time until the coconut butter has thinned and easily drips from a spoon (reference photo 7 in the post above).
-Remove from the heat and stir in 1 Tbsp of honey and ⅛ tsp of vanilla extract.
+Remove from the heat and stir in 1 tablespoon of honey and ⅛ teaspoon of vanilla extract.

 - Use a spoon to cover the frozen coconut balls in the coconut butter mixture.
 Put the covered truffles back on the parchment lined baking sheet and sprinkle the top with extra unsweetened shredded coconut.

 - Place the truffles in the freezer once more for 30 minutes or until hardened.
 Remove 15 minutes prior to serving and enjoy!

 - The coconut truffles can be stored in an airtight container in the freezer for up to 3 months.
 Simply remove from the freezer for 15 minutes (maybe longer depending on how long they've been frozen) prior to serving.